ramann/bitstreamvpn/README.md

 Motivation: I wanted to learn Spring Boot and Docker.
 Also, it is no fun trying to choose a VPN service (https://arstechnica.com/information-technology/2016/06/aiming-for-anonymity-ars-assesses-the-state-of-vpns-in-2016/).
 I'm not aware of any VPN providers that offer certificate-based authentication for IKEv2/IPsec.

 ## Architecture
-There are four Docker containers:
+There are five Docker containers:
 - bitcoin
     - There are shell scripts that are triggered on blocknotify and walletnotify.
 These make calls to the webapp's updatePayment and updateConfirmations actions.
 - db